cnegrelli/MOG_cosmology/README.md

 - ++(--) means 20% more(less) than the value given by moffat
 - --- means 40% less than the value given by moffat

+This tables are obtained running the file 'H(z)_the.nb'

 ## Observational data
 We will use three sets of observational data